-I always divide double crust recipes into two disks of dough to store wrapped in plastic wrap in the refrigerator for up to a week (7 days).
+I always divide double-crust recipes into two disks of dough to store wrapped in plastic wrap in the refrigerator for up to a week (7 days).

 For longer storage, you must refrigerate the dough.
-To refrigerate disks of pie dough, wrap twice in plastic wrap and then store in a freezer bag with the air removed.
+To refrigerate disks of pie dough, wrap them twice in plastic wrap and then store them in a freezer bag with the air removed.
 I store several disks in a large bag and pull out one or two as needed.

 To defrost pie dough, leave it in the refrigerator overnight to slowly thaw before using.
 Do not defrost on the counter as it may sweat, and the outside may soften and warm up too much before the inside has a chance to defrost, leading to trouble when you have to roll it out.